 - Step One: mow the lawn as usual.

 - Step Two: Rake out all the moss, weeds and thatch.
 If you have a medium to large lawn it might be worth hiring a powered lawn raker.

-- Step Four: This will be a lot of work the first time you do it.
-But if you repeat is regularly, it will be rather quick.
 When you establish a lawn, it is a great idea to put stones around it, so it is easier in the future to edge the lawn.
-If you have no stone border, you can create an edge by using a garden spade (this should normally be done in early spring).
-This time of year is more a maintenance work, to keep the edges nice and neat.
-Perfect edge make all the difference when you want your lawn to look well cared for.
+If you have no stone border, you can create an edge by using a garden spade or half-moon shaped edging tool (this should normally be done in early spring).
+Perfect edges make a big difference and create a real wow-factor.

 - Step Five: Feed the grass: In September it is important to feed the lawn with a nitrogen-low feed to make it grow less and get it toughened up for the hard winter months to come.
-Although I recommended anything natural, this is the only ‘over the shelf’ product that is hard to replace with ‘home-made’ equivalents.
+Although I recommended anything natural, like nettle brew.
+This is one task when ‘over the shelf’ products are hard to replace with ‘home-made’ equivalents.

 If you follow these steps consistently, you will keep a good looking lawn for years to come.